How Long is Human DNA?

 The repair process relies on specialized enzymes.
 There are different types of enzymes that respond to different types of damage.

 In the case of mismatched base pairs, the enzyme responsible for correction catches most mismatches right away, cuts off a new nucleotide, and replaces it with the correct match.
+The second set of proteins then runs a โ€œcross-check,โ€ further reducing the risk of an error.

-Additionally, cells also have general repair options.
-The human body is intelligent and self-healing.
-It repairs mistakes and damage before you even know there is a problem.
+This two-step process reduces the risk of a mismatch to about one in one billion.
+Cells also have general repair options.
+The human body is intelligent and self-healing, repairing damages before you even know thereโ€™s a problem.

 Know Your DNA Reviews